Performing Trade Studies Using Analyzer

 4. Click Analyzer... () on the Analyzer toolbar.

 5. Analyzer imports a copy of the currently loaded Scenario.
-Any of the STK variables can be added as Analyzer input or output variables.
-If you change a value of a variable in your Scenario through the STK interface, you should re-add the variable as an Analyzer variable before running any trade studies with the new value.
+You can add any of the STK variables as Analyzer input or output variables.
+If you change a value of a variable in your scenario through the STK interface, you should re-add the variable as an Analyzer variable before running any trade studies with the new value.

-You will start by selecting the following satellite orbit variables:
+You will start by selecting the satellite orbit variables, such as Inclination, RAAN, and the Semi-major Axis, as input variables.

 • Inclination